 In March, we started working remotely full-time and nowadays the company is rolling out a hybrid workforce which I’m excited about.
 In the future the plan is to go into the office for highly collaborative team days, otherwise we can balance working from home.

-I feel very lucky that I'm in an organization that sells a cloud technology product.
+I feel very lucky that I'm in an organisation that sells a cloud technology product.
 It’s an industry that's booming.
 I saw Intuit innovate fast during COVID-19 and adapt to what was happening for our customers.
 Throughout the pandemic, I saw how reliant small businesses and accountants were on QuickBooks.
 For example, when the Australian government rolled out JobKeeper, small businesses could use QuickBooks to access those JobKeeper payments.

 What's the most important trend happening in your field in terms of marketing?

 Given that I’m in the SaaS tech product space, data is a big one.
 A lot of the projects that I've been working on have been around AI and machine learning.
 It was also a buzzword when I was at Optus, because it's all about having more access and better control of your data.

 For example, we just launched an updated Cash Flow planner tool within QuickBooks that allows customers to predict trends or forecasts based on their historical finances.
 All of this based on AI around data.
 It's exciting to see how that will help and empower businesses.

 I would say related to that trend, its data privacy and cyber security.
 I saw this become a hot topic last year for TikTok, Facebook and WhatsApp.
 Working in cloud technology, cyber security is of the utmost importance.
 It’s the core of the product I do the marketing for; people need to know that their data is safe and secure - especially when it comes to their finances.

 Another challenge is around compliance and legislation and ensuring products and messaging adhere to new Government regulation and policy.